ohbendy/Thai-font-resources/Character sets.md

 ### Base consonants ###

 Almost any of the above consonants can serve as the initial of a syllable.
 The two letters khoKhuat ข 0E02 and khoKhon ฅ 0E05 are now obsolete in Thai orthography, though they should be included in digital fonts for users who need to represent older orthographies or minority languages.
-Consonant soRusi ษ 0E29 has not been found in a syllable-initial position in any words.
+Consonant soRusi ษ 0E29 has not been found in a word-initial position in any words.

 Consonants yoYing ญ 0E0D and thoThan ฐ 0E10 lose their below-base elements when below-base vowel marks need to occupy that space.